micmejia/bible-dump/NKJV/Revelation/Rev 10.md

 Then I took the little book out of the angel's hand and ate it, and it was as sweet as honey in my mouth.
 But when I had eaten it, my stomach became bitter.

 ###### 11
-And [^d]he said to me, "You must prophesy again about many peoples, nations, tongues, and kings."
+And he said to me, "You must prophesy again about many peoples, nations, tongues, and kings."